SuryaVegesna27/SuryaVegesna27/README.md

 AI Data Engineer building scalable data platforms and applied-AI infrastructure

+At **Medlytix**, I focus on scalable data infrastructure.
 Previously, I worked as a Research Data Scientist building Marketing Mix Models and NLP solutions.
 Today, I bridge the gap between complex data infrastructure and actionable AI.
 I build systems that are production-ready, maintainable, and aligned with real business needs.

 **What I'm Working On:**
 * **Scalable ETL:** Building production-grade pipelines using **Python, SQL, and PySpark** to ingest and transform high-volume data.